jstedfast/MimeKit/README.md

 ## History

-As a developer and user of Electronic Mail clients, I had come to realize that the vast majority of E-Mail client (and server) software had less-than-satisfactory MIME implementations.
-More often than not these E-Mail clients created broken MIME messages and/or would incorrectly try to parse a MIME message thus subtracting from the full benefits that MIME was meant to provide.
+As a developer and user of Electronic Mail clients, I had come to realize that the vast majority of email client (and server) software had less-than-satisfactory MIME implementations.
+More often than not these email clients created broken MIME messages and/or would incorrectly try to parse a MIME message thus subtracting from the full benefits that MIME was meant to provide.
 MimeKit is meant to address this issue by following the MIME specification as closely as possible while also providing programmers with an extremely easy to use high-level API.